IBM/k8s-storage-perf/README.md

   ```
-  # the collection below is deprecated, and optional.
-If you still have the old code, you might need it
+  # the collection below is deprecated and optional.
+If you have the old code, you might need it
   ansible-galaxy collection install community.kubernetes
   ```